Cat Owners Explain How "Dog People" Often Misread Cat Body Language

 Cats Blinking

 They may be right, [lead researcher Daniel] Mills said.
-The new findings simply mean cats don't see their human companions as parent-like figures.
+The new findings simply mean that cats don't see their human companions as parent-like figures.

 For instance, in the Strange Situation test, parents don't form a secure attachment to their babies because they don't see their children as a 'safe base' — but it would be wildly inaccurate to say that parents don't love their kids.
-It may simply be that feline-human love is rooted in something other than dependence."
+It may simply be that feline-human love is rooted in something other than dependence.